 On May 17th, 2018 we will hold our Food n’ Friends Spring Benefit: HUNGER TO HOPE.
 A comedy celebration with dinner, dancing auction, and raffles will be held at Hillside Country Club, 82 Hillside Ave., Rehoboth, MA.
-All proceeds will support all programs of the Interfaith Collaborative.
+All proceeds will support Food n’ Friends Program.

 We hope to see you there!!